 Nick Matzke and Kevin Padian have posted a celebratory rant at the NCSE website against ID and the Discovery Institute.
 But their rant is so extreme that it gives me reason to leap for joy.
 If there were any doubts that some people get over emotionally involved with this issue, Padian and Matzke’s gloat-parade makes it clear.
 With the lights shining brightly this rainy afternoon in Seattle, I offer the following comments: Thanks for Your Support!
 I’ll start with a short e-mail I received recently from a professor at a large state university, and also a movie quote.
-Recently a profesor responded to question about why he recently chose to join the Discovery Institute: “Actually, if you must know, after Read More ›
+Recently a professor responded to question about why he recently chose to join Discovery Institute: “Actually, if you must know, after reading Read More ›

 *Dogmatic Darwinists Strike Again: Americans United for the Separation of Students and Science*

 We thought the Darwinists were willing to see non-evolutionary ideas considered in non-science courses.
 Turns out they were lying.
 Rev. Barry Lynn, who leads Americans United for the Separation of Church and State, apparently doesn’t want ID even in a philosophy course, because it’s too dangerous for young minds to learn about regardless of the venue.